aws/aws-for-fluent-bit/troubleshooting/debugging.md

 If you use the `log_group_name` or `log_stream_name` options, creation only happens on startup.
 If you use the `log_stream_prefix` option, creation happens the first time logs are sent with a new tag.
 Thus, in most cases resource creation is rare/only on startup.
 If you use the log group and stream templating options (these are different for each CloudWatch plugin, see [Migrating to or from cloudwatch_logs C plugin to or from cloudwatch Go Plugin](#migrating-to-or-from-cloudwatch_logs-c-plugin-to-or-from-cloudwatch-go-plugin)), then log groups and log streams are created on demand based on your templates.

+#### Limitation: No more than 2 multiline parsers per log tag

+The Fluent Bit multiline filtr can only apply a single multiline parser to each log record; it will try each parser in the comma delimited list in order, and apply the first one that matches the log (i.e. use the first parser which has a start_state that matches the log).

+This limitation means that each log record can only have 2 multiline parsers successfully applied to it.
+The first applied parser can be defined with the tail multiline settings, and the second applied parser can be specified in a multiline filter definition.

+Please check GitHub issue [#5235](https://github.com/fluent/fluent-bit/issues/5235).

+Please check out the tutorial [Adding custom multiline parsing rules on top of CRI multiline parsing: only one parser is applied](#adding-custom-multiline-parsing-rules-on-top-of-cri-multiline-parsing-only-one-parser-is-applied).

 ### EKS

 #### Filesystem buffering and log files saturate node disk IOPs